Dannyelgeek/holbertonschool-web_front_end/sass_scss/README.md

 - How to create a nested class.
 - How to assign a property to a nested child tag.
 - How to nest the hover pseudo-class.
+- How to do a double nested declaration.